 Bariatric surgery is covered by most insurance plans, including Medicare.
 Your individual plan may exclude all such types of surgery, however, or may impose requirements such as waiting periods before surgery can be approved.

 Accreditation represents an institution’s commitment and accountability for high-quality care and patient safety.
 Community Hospital's bariatric program was one of the first in the country to be designated a Bariatric Surgical Center of Excellence by the American Society of Metabolic and Bariatric Surgery.
 In 2012, the American College of Surgeons and the American Society for Metabolic and Bariatric Surgery combined their respective accreditation programs in a single program to achieve one national standard.
 That accreditation, now held by Community Hospital, is the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).

 Most patients spend only one night in the hospital, and most are back to work within two weeks.
 Some may require a longer period of observation in the hospital or longer recovery time after surgery.

 What kind of follow-up is involved after surgery?

 Patients are followed by the surgeon for a minimum of five years after surgery.
 In addition:

-- Community Hospital has four free support groups each month for patients who have had weight-loss surgery, which are run by our dietitians.
+- Community Hospital has free support groups each month for patients who have had weight-loss surgery.

 After surgery: Support groups